COTBC Preventing Sexual Misconduct (PSM) Practice Standards

 - Modify the practice setting or therapeutic approach to minimize any identified or emerging professional boundary concerns of a sexual nature (e.g., ask the client whether he or she would like to invite a family member to attend, drape the client appropriately, dress appropriately, provide therapeutic rationale if offering services outside traditional practice settings, or create private professional treatment spaces).

 - Touch clients in a therapeutic manner only, and obtain and maintain informed consent when completing interventions that involve touching or that could be misconstrued to be of a sexual nature.
 This includes but is not limited to explaining the nature of or reason for the therapeutic intervention and the rationale or purpose of any touching, and documenting the discussion.
-(Refer to Obtaining Consent to Occupational Therapy Services.)
+(Refer to Practice Standards for Consent.)

 - Refrain from making remarks that could be construed by the client as seductive, sexually demeaning, or disrespectful.